-The true death toll of home oxygen fires across the United States is likely to be higher than previous estimates by the National Fire Protection Association (NFPA), a new study -The prevalence and impact of home oxygen fires in the USA has revealed.
+The true death toll of home oxygen fires across the United States is likely to be higher than previous estimates by the National Fire Protection Association (NFPA), a new study - The prevalence and impact of home oxygen fires in the USA – has revealed.
 The study examines media reports of home oxygen fire incidents in the US between December 2017 and August 2019.
 It identifies news reports on 311 separate home oxygen fires over a 20-month period.
 These incidents resulted in a total of 164 deaths, 71 serious injuries, and 119 minor injuries, which amounts to more than one death every four days.
 Exploding cylinders are referenced in a third of all reported home oxygen fires, posing a significant risk to third parties, including the emergency services.
 In fact, 11 of the reported deaths were third parties including family members and other residents.
 A firefighter also fell victim to a home oxygen fire when a propane tank exploded.
-This new data points towards a material public health problem
+This new data points towards a material public health problem in the US.
+Home oxygen fires represent a much higher risk in the United States than the UK, where stakeholders work together to reduce risk and where the fitting of oxygen firebreaks (also known as thermal fuses) is mandatory.
+In fact, an American oxygen user is 10 times more likely to die in a home oxygen fire than in Japan, and 20 times more likely than in England, Although the statistics are already worryingly high, it is likely that they

 Get the latest regulatory info, accreditation news and exclusive discounts!